Sorry, you need to enable JavaScript to visit this website.

 2. Voluntary service shall be in its nature short-term or, should it exceed three months, long-term.'

-a) Over 15 years of age, should the activity in question be a volunteer service performed in the territory of the CR;
+a) Over 15 years of age, should the activity in question be voluntary service performed in the territory of the Czech Republic;

 b) Over 18 years of age, should the activity in question be volunteer service performed abroad and should such person have volunteered, based on his/her capabilities, knowledge, and capacity, to perform volunteer service abroad.

-(2) A volunteer shall perform a volunteer service in keeping with a contract concluded with the deploying organisation; for a long-term volunteer service or in the case of a short-term volunteer service performed abroad, the contract shall be concluded in writing.
+(2) A volunteer shall perform a voluntary service based on a contract concluded with the deploying organisation; for a long-term volunteer service or in the case of a short-term volunteer service performed abroad, the contract shall be concluded in writing.

-(3) Should the physical person be employed, be a member of a service, or a member of an organisation, or should he/she be a student, he/she shall perform the volunteer service in his/her free time, i.e. not as a part of the employment, service, membership in an organisation, or school.
+(3) Should the physical person be employed, be a member of a service, or a member of an organisation, or should he/she be a student, he/she shall perform the voluntary service in his/her free time, i.e. not as a part of the employment, service, organizational membership, or school.

-(4) Military conscripts or persons serving the alternative civilian service shall not perform volunteer service.
+(4) Military conscripts or persons serving in alternative civilian service shall not perform volunteer service.

 (5) Members of a social cooperative cannot render voluntary services for their own social cooperative.

-In practice, volunteering in the Czech Republic is implemented mostly outside of scope of this Act.
+In practice, volunteering in the Czech Republic is implemented mostly outside of the scope of this Act.

-A commonly used distinction between formal and informal volunteering, or in other words, between volunteering performed within and outside of the organisational structures (mostly NGOs), is inapplicable in the Czech Republic, because so-called formal volunteering can be performed either within the scope of the Act on voluntary service, or outside of its scope.
+A commonly used distinction between formal and informal volunteering, or in other words, between volunteering performed within and outside of the organisational structures (mostly NGOs), is inapplicable in the Czech Republic, because so-called formal volunteering can be performed either within the scope of the Act on voluntary service, or outside thereof.

-The definition of 'youth voluntary service' according to the factual intention of this Act (no definition is contained in the Act itself) is:
+The definition of 'youth voluntary service' according to this Act (no definition is contained in the Act itself) is:

-'It is the voluntary service of a youth between 18 and 25 years of age aimed at acquiring practical and professional experience of a foreign national and carried out in a domestic host organisation, provided that the same is taking place as a part of a project under a programme or an initiative of the European Union or under a similar governmental programme and provided that the same is organised or coordinated by a legal entity accredited by the Ministry of Education, Youth and Sports and established in the Czech Republic or a legal entity established abroad but having its organisational unit in the Czech Republic.
+'the voluntary service of a young foreign national between 18 and 25 years of age aimed at acquiring practical and professional experience of a foreign national and carried out in a domestic host organisation, provided that this takes place as a part of a project under a programme or an initiative of the European Union or under a similar governmental programme and provided that the same is organised or coordinated by a legal entity accredited by the Ministry of Education, Youth and Sports and established in the Czech Republic or a legal entity established abroad but having an organisational unit in the Czech Republic.

-• The duration of stay will be established for a period of 1 year, in exceptional cases, if a programme will take longer than one year, for a period that is adequate to the duration of a programme.
-Duration of stay cannot be extended and the purpose of the stay cannot be changed.
+• The duration of stay will be established for a period of 1 year.
+In exceptional cases, if a programme lasts longer than one year, for a period that is appropriate for the duration of the programme.
+The duration of stay cannot be extended and the purpose of the stay cannot be changed.

-• In the framework of the application procedure for a long-term residence permit, a foreigner will not be requested to prove his/her knowledge of the Czech language.'
+• In the framework of the application procedure for a long-term residence permit, the foreigner will not be required to prove his/her knowledge of the Czech language.'